patacongo/Pascal/doc/PascalNotes.md

 - When temporary strings are needed for string operations, these are allocated from the heap memory (because it supports *random access* freeing operations.
 These temporary strings are freed when the string container is popped off the stack by run-time logic.

 Note 1: The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.

+# <a name="multiple-instances"></a>Multiple Instances

+## Execution Contexts

+The runtime logic discussed in the previous sections is highly modular.
+It uses no global data and can support multiple instances of running Pascal programs in almost any context.
+The following running contexts are supported (or are works in progress):

+1. Desktop Processes.
+The desktop environment supports *processes*, that is, multi-threaded applications, each within its own protected, *address environement*.
+In this case, the protection provided by the runtime logic is not essential since the OS provides the runtime modularity.
+2. Desktop *pthread*s.
+Most desktop OSs support lighter weigth threads running within the process context.
+So an additional implementation under such an OS would be to host all Pascal threads within one processes and create each instance on a *pthread*.
+In this case, the protections provided by the runtime logic is essential to isolate each Pacal thread from the others.
+3. RTOS Context.
+And RTOS differs from a desktop OS in that an RTOS is designed to run *tasks* on an embedded microcontroller unit (MCU).
+Such MCUs are highly resource contstrained and typically do not have resources to provided the hardware memory protections needed to support *processes* and, perhaps, not even the capability to support Pascal programs within a file system.

+The less-than-standard Pascal runtime function *Spawn* is used in all of the above cases.
+It maps to an OS system call that is appropropriate to the OS platform:  For Linux this is the standard POSIX interfaces *posix_spawnp()* and *pthread_create()*.
+RTOSs are less standard, but do also provide mechanisms to cteate tasks.
+With NuttX, for example, the *task_spawn*() interface is used.

+In all of the OS cases, another copy of the *prun* runtime code is started which, in turn, instantiates the Pascal instance.

+One addition no-OS case:

+4. Bare metal.
+Pascal is well suited for the NoOS baremetal environment.
+In this environment, the threads may run *round robin* in a loop controlled by the runtime code.
+This could be time sliced or interleaved, but the most usable solution would involve a *cooperative scheduler*.
+That is, each Pascal thread would execute until it either waits (say for I/O) or until it calls a special interface, *Yield*.
+Control would then be given to next highest priority thread waiting for execution.

+## Inter-instance Communications

+[To be provided]

 # <a name="bugs-issues-and-quirks"></a>Bugs, Issues, and Quirks